Add new Ruby exercises

 One of the easiest ways to add new exercises to the Ruby track is to translate them from other language tracks on Exercism.
-This page lists all of the exercises that exist on Exercism, but have not yet been implemented in Ruby.
+This page lists all of the problem specifications in the common pool of exercises which have not yet been implemented in Ruby.

-icon links to the generic, language-independent problem description
+The icon links to the language-independent description of the problem.

-Once you've picked an exercise, follow the instructions in the Contributing Guide and submit your pull request to the Ruby track repository on GitHub.
+Once you've picked an exercise, follow the instructions in this guide and submit your pull request to the Ruby track repository on GitHub.

 Write a function to determine if a list is a sublist of another list.